Deatrick Nichols

-Deatrick Nichols (born June 8, 1994) is a gridiron football cornerback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Deatrick Nichols (born June 8, 1994) is an American professional football defensive back for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 Nichols won the Grey Cup with the Blue Bombers in his first season in 2021.
 He played college football at South Florida.

-Early life and high school
+Early life

 Nichols was born and grew up in Miami, Florida and was a childhood friend of future South Florida teammate and current Cincinnati Bengals running back Quinton Flowers.
 He attended Miami Central High School in West Little River, Florida where he played football and ran track.
 In football, Nichols recorded 105 tackles, 12 interceptions and two forced fumbles in four years as the Rockets won state championships in his freshman, junior, and senior seasons.
 Regarded as a three-star recruit by most recruiting services, Nichols committed to play college football at the University of South Florida, where his former high school coach Telly Lockette was on the coaching staff, over offers from several higher profile programs, including LSU, Tennessee, Miami, and Clemson.